rails/rails/guides/source/form_helpers.md

 {'person' => {'address' => {'city' => 'New York'}}}
 ```

 Normally Rails ignores duplicate parameter names.
-If the parameter name contains an empty set of square brackets [] then they will be accumulated in an array.
-If you wanted people to be able to input multiple phone numbers, you could place this in the form:
+If the parameter name contains an empty set of square brackets `[]` then they will be accumulated in an array.
+If you wanted users to be able to input multiple phone numbers, you could place this in the form:

 ```html
 <input name="person[phone_number][]" type="text"/>